 Termites have been reported to cause massive damage to buildings each year.
 As a result, expensive rebuilding is done to repair their damage.
 However, if you suspect termite infestation, don’t panic.

 You need to take swift action to control termite infestation, because they can cause great damage over time.
 Also, if you don’t contain the problem of termite infestation early, you can end up incurring thousands, if not millions of dollars in repairs as well as costly termite pest control.

 In this article, I will discuss how to naturally control and eliminate termites without the need of hiring a professional.

+But First!
 It is important for you to correctly identify types of termites and all signs of termite infestation before you can decide on the best natural method to use to get rid of the termite infestation.